JoshIsAStudent/physical-computing/01-photoresistor-decoder/README.md

-# Experiment 01: Photoresistor Decoder
+# Experiment 01: [Photoresistor Decoder]>[Should titles be more descriptive, e.g. "Decoding the signal of a photoresistor"]
+*Experiment conducted 2021/02/23*

-In this experiment you will take the [10-bit analogue]>[is that the correct term?] output of a photoresistor (a.k.a photocell), decode the 4 most significant bits using code running on the Arduino, then display those four bits on LEDs.
+In this experiment we will take the [10-bit analogue]>[is that the correct term?] output of a photoresistor (as known as a photocell), decode the 4 most significant bits using code running on the Arduino, then display those four bits on LEDs.

 []>[Include an image/video!]